linkerd/linkerd2/doc/adding-your-service.md

 ### You can always get to the Conduit dashboard by running
 #### `conduit dashboard`

-## Protocol Support
+## Protocol support

-Conduit supports most applications without requiring any configuration on your part.
-To accomplish this, Conduit automatically detects the protocol used on each connection.
-In some cases, however, Conduit's protocol detection can't be fully automated and requires some configuration from you.

-### MySQL and SMTP

-Most non-HTTP traffic will also be handled automatically and transparently by Conduit without any configuration on your part.
-However, for protocols where the server sends data before the client sends, e.g. MySQL and SMTP connections that aren't protected by TLS, Conduit currently requires some manual configuration.
-In such cases, use the `--skip-inbound-ports` flag when running `conduit inject`.
-For pods that make outgoing connections using such protocols, use the `--skip-outbound-ports` flag when running `conduit inject`.
-(Note that this applies only to non-TLS'd connections; connections with TLS enabled do not require any additional configuration irrespective of protocol.)
+Conduit is capable of proxying all TCP traffic, including WebSockets and HTTP tunneling, and reporting top-line metrics (success rates, latencies, etc) for all HTTP, HTTP/2, and gRPC traffic.

+### Server-speaks-first protocols

+For protocols where the server sends data before the client sends data over connections that aren't protected by TLS, Conduit cannot automatically recognize the protocol used on the connection.
+Two common examples of this type of protocol are MySQL and SMTP.
+If you are using Conduit to proxy plaintext MySQL or SMTP requests on their default ports (3306 and 22, respectively), then Conduit is able to successfully identify these protocols based on the port.
+If you're using non-default ports, or if you're using a different server-speaks-first protocol, then you'll need to manually configure Conduit to recognize these protocols.

+If you're working with a protocol that can't be automatically recognized by Conduit, use the `--skip-inbound-ports` and `--skip-outbound-ports` flags when running `conduit inject`.

-### For example, to allow outbound traffic to port 3306 (MySQL) to bypass the proxy, use the command:
+### For example, if your application makes requests to a MySQL database running on port 4406, use the command:
+#### `conduit inject deployment.yml --skip-outbound-ports=4406 | kubectl apply -f -`

+### Likewise if your application runs an SMTP server that accepts incoming requests on port 33, use the command:
-#### `conduit inject deployment.yml --skip-outbound-ports=3306 | kubectl apply -f -`
+#### `conduit inject deployment.yml --skip-inbound-ports=33 | kubectl apply -f -`